koding/kd/Readme.md

 Type `make example` and go to http://localhost:3000/example.
 This also starts a `watchify` process, so any changes you make in `example/index.js` will be recompiled on the spot.

+# development

+To watch `lib` and build standalone umd package into `dist` folder upon changes, type: `make development-dist`

+If you want to recompile each coffee individually into `build` folder, type: `make development`

+Since `package.json` exposes only `build` folder; if you are bundling kd.js with browserify, second method (along with a `npm link`) might be a better option.

 # license

 mit